What's a Good Headset for Skype?

 Auto pairing is important for ease of access with a wireless headset.
 It saves time by automatically connecting a headset to the device being used.
 Digital signal processing is most important because it is what keeps an echo from interrupting phone calls.

 Another thing to consider is the range of the headset.
-There are wireless headsets that allow for up to 450 hundred feet or more between the headset and device.
+There are wireless headsets that allow for up to 450 feet or more between the headset and the device.
 Wired headsets can have different lengths, but will always be a tether between user and device.
 A wired headset, however, will not have any connection delays that a wireless headset may have.

 The ultimate headset for Skype will not be cheap, but, it should last for quite a while.
 Consider what materials are used to make the headset; are they cheap plastic or a protective titanium covering?